 Let the website suggest a tag, to avoid duplicates.

 Duplicate tags (tags with different spelling, but the same meaning) are bad too.
 Eg if there are three photos of trams, one tagged tram, one Tram, and one trams, none are linked to each other.
 The trick is to type a few characters, eg tra, into the box, see what suggestions are shown.
 Then click the one you need.
 (NB You're not limited to existing tags though.
-If there isn't a relevant tag in the suggestions, go ahead and type your new tag)
+If there isn't a relevant tag in the suggestions, go ahead and type your new tag.
+And if you want to be extra-thorough in checking, you can use the 'Tags' page to see if any relevant tags already exist.)

-If you want to note the location of an item, use a Place instead.
+If you want to note the location of a photo, use a Place instead.
 But if you want to identify a type of place, tags are ideal.
-So 'police station' is a good tag, but 'Mong Kok Police Station' would be better described by using a place.
+So 'police station' is a good tag, but 'Mong Kok Police Station' would be better described adding a SHOWS PLACE connection from the photo to the Place (see the FAQ: How to connect a Place and a Photo).

 Tell people what tags you are using